-(b) At the time of payment of the issue fee, a statement must be furnished indicating whether or not an assignment has been filed with the Patent and Trademark Office.
-In the event an assignment has been filed, such statement must include the name and address of the assignme and indicate whether or not an acknowledgment of a recorded assignment has been received from the Patent and Trademark Office.
+(b) At the time of payment of the issue fee, a statement must be furnished indicating whether or not an assignment has been filed

-(c) If the assignment is recorded after the date of payment of the issue for, the assignee may petition that the patent issue to the assignee as recorded.
+(c) If the assignment is recorded after the date of payment of the issue fee, the assignee may petition that the patent issue to the assignee as recorded.
 Any such petition must be accompanied by the fee set forth in § 1.17(i).